 If you’re a general contractor, you must complete CPD to keep your licence in good standing.

-During your one-year licence term, you must complete a minimum of 40 points of CPD related to the residential construction industry.
-Points can be earned entirely through training or from a combination of active practice, research and education development, and training.
+During your one-year licence term, you must complete a minimum of 20 CPD points related to the residential construction industry.
+Points can be earned through training, from research and education development, or a combination of both.
+You can earn two CPD points per hour of formal learning and one CPD point per hour of informal learning.

-You are required to keep a record of your completed CPD training for three years after the end of your licence period.
-We may audit your CPD participation, so keep your records complete and accessible upon request.
+You are required to keep a record of your completed CPD training for three years after the end of your licence term.
+We may audit your CPD participation at any time upon request, so keep your records complete and accessible.
+Only completed training that can be verified is eligible for CPD points.

 Continuing Professional Development: A Guide for Licensed Residential Builders in British Columbia